Some of our recommended summer hiking routes in Verbier

 This hike continues with a walk downhill towards Col de Mines where you can see all the way across to La Tzoumaz and the other side of the valley.
 From here head back round towards Ruinettes where you can enjoy views of the Verbier village from up high, you can even try to spot a few of the landmarks whilst up there!

-Not for the faint-hearted, this is a tough hike, particularly for those who perhaps don’t like heights or narrow trails.
+Not for the faint-hearted, this is a more challenging hike, particularly for those who perhaps don’t like heights or narrow trails as there are some more exposed sections.
 However it is a great challenge and a fantastic reward when you reach the top.
 360 degree views make this small peak a wonderful place for a picnic and offers views of the village of Verbier, Savoleyres and even across towards Sion.

-This hike includes some tough steep sections, a ladder to climb and some scrambling parts (chains are also there to help in some places) so be prepared!
+This hike includes some tough steep sections, a ladder to climb to the peak at the summit (chains are also there to help in some places) so be prepared!

-If you are up to the challenge, it is by far our favourite hike of the area!
+If you are up to the challenge, it is by far our favourite hike of the area with some incredible views!